benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 candidate for the [ANU Extension program](http://extension.anu.edu.au).
-This may or may not be desirable (depending on the requirements of the Extension program) but we should investigate whether it's a good fit for increasing the profile, standing and utility of the c/c/c studio. {: #anu-extension-accreditation}
+This may or may not be desirable (depending on the requirements of the Extension program) but we should investigate whether it's a good fit for increasing the profile, standing and utility of the c/c/c studio.

 [^discovering-engineering]:
     This is the same as the equivalent [Discovering Engineering extension